 However, you do not need to make the decision alone.
 Instead, our experienced wrongful death attorneys and our staff nurse are here to help you.
 We can discuss options with you and help you decide whether an autopsy is something you want to, or need to, pursue.

 Sadly, a decision about whether or not to pursue an autopsy is not the only difficult decision you are going to have to make after a loved one dies from nursing home abuse or neglect.
 Like the decision about the autopsy, however, you deserve to be fully informed of the pros and cons of every decision you make.

-To learn more, please read our FREE guide, Fighting Back Against Nursing Home Abuse: What Families Need to Know to Help Their Loved One, and please contact us today for a free, no-obligation consultation.
+To learn more, please read our FREE guide, Fighting Back Against Nursing Home Abuse: What Families Need to Know to Help Their Loved One.

 Has Your Loved One Been Injured In A Nursing Home?

 If you believe your loved one is being subjected to nursing home abuse you need to speak with an experienced Kentucky nursing home neglect attorney as soon as possible.
 Contact us online or call our office directly at 888.450.4456 to schedule a free consultation.